 Whether he is recalling his boyhood in Hope Vale, Queensland, making the case for Indigenous recognition, or evoking a reconciled, multicultural Australia, Noel Pearson confirms he is one of Australia’s most powerful and influential thinkers – and an extraordinary writer.

 Mission selects the best of Pearson’s work to date.
 There are indelible portraits of political leaders seen close up – Keating, Rudd, Whitlam, Turnbull and more.
-There is Pearson’s brilliant vision of a Voice to Parliament that led eventually to the Uluru Statement from the Heart.
-And there are acute analyses – of passive welfare; of the fate of the Labor Party; of identity politics good and bad; and of education and the role of an inspiring teacher.
+There is Pearson’s brilliant exploration of a Voice to Parliament, which led eventually to the Uluru Statement from the Heart.
+And there are acute analyses – of passive welfare; of the fate of the Labor Party; of identity politics, good and bad; and of education and the role of a great teacher.

 The volume also contains a remarkable new extended title essay, in which Pearson reflects on his life and work so far.